garykac/woven/docs/spell-list.md

 When cast: Remove all TENDRILs in all locations adjacent to one of your TENDRILs.
 Consume that TENDRIL.

-### Fire Reign
+### Forest Jump
 ```
-@ . .
+X @ . .
-.
-X .
-. .
 X
 ```
-Element: Fire
+Element: Air

-Category: Attack Mage
+Category: Terrain, Move Mage

-When cast: Attack 1 at all of your TENDRILs.
-Consume all of your TENDRILs except one.

-### Hands of Flame
+When cast: If in a Forest location, swap positions with one of your TENDRILs that is in a Forest location no more than 5 spaces away.
+You may immediately repeat this spell.

+### Forest Run
 ```
-. @ .
+@ . .
-X .
 X
-. @ .
+X . . .
 ```
-Element: Fire
+Element: Air

-Category: Move Mage, Attack Mage
+Category: Terrain, Move Mage

-When cast: Move 1 and then Attack 1 at a location adjacent to your new location.
+When cast: Place a CHARGE on this spell.

+While charged: If in or next to a Forest location, pay 2mp to move through any number of connected Forest locations, bypassing any Rivers.

 ### Harden Shell
 ```